Large-Norm Solutions and the Relaxation-Time Limit for Quantum Hydrodynamics on the Two-Dimensional Torus: Rescaling of the QHD system and the relaxation-time limit

-Now we turn to the proof of the explicit convergence rate..
+We now prove a relative entropy estimate which, in particular, yields convergence of the whole family $\{\rho_\tau\}$ to the limiting QDD solution $\bar\rho$, and an explicit convergence rate is also obtained.
 As the main technical tool of this part, we use the method of relative entropy.
 Recall that the physical entropy $H(\rho)(t)$ is given by

 where $g(s)=s \log(s/M_0)$.
 For $\rho_\tau$ and the limiting density $\bar\rho$, we define the relative entropy as